UPDATE: In 2020, the requirements and application steps for getting Medicaid insurance did not change.

 - Proof of health insurance plans that you were on in the past.

 If you can’t get one of the documents that the office needs, you will have to send it in another day.
 This can delay your benefits.
 So make sure you get all your documents ready ahead of time.

 It will take some time to find out if you qualify for Medicaid after you apply.
 But there is good news.
 If you get into the program, Medicaid will sometimes go back and pay for any medical bills from the last few months before you applied.

 Learn About Plans and Quotes

 Not sure if you qualify for Medicaid?
 You might still qualify for a cheap insurance plan from a private company.
 You can look at plans and how much they cost online by getting quotes.
-You can compare quotes from all of the top health insurance companies like:
+You can compare quotes from all of the biggest health insurance companies, like: